mse22/Eadala_ENV872_Project/README.md

 <For each data file in the repository, describe the data contained in each column.
 Include the column name, a description of the information, the class of data, and any units associated with the data.
 Create a list or table for each data file.>

 There are three raw data filed in the repository:
 1. 'NTL-LTER_Lake_Carbon_Raw.csv' file: This contains data relevant to dissolved organic and inorganic carbon, particulate organic matter, partial pressure of CO2 and absorbance at 440nm.
-It contains the below column names and their respective data:
+Samples were collected with a Van Dorn sampler.
+Organic carbon and absorbance samples were collected from the epilimnion, metalimnion, and hypolimnion (upper, intermediate, and lower layers of the stratified lakes respectively).
+Inorganic samples were collected at depths corresponding to 100%, 50%, 25%, 10%, 5%, and 1% of surface irradiance, as well as one sample from the hypolimnion.
+Samples for the partial pressure of CO2 were collected from two meters above the lake surface (air) and just below the lake surface (water).
+Sampling frequenc varies, and the number of site are 14.
+The file contains the below column names and their relevant details:

 Column Name        | Class    | Units   |Relevant Dataset Information
 -------------------|----------|---------|----------------------------